Cova14/BankTest/README.md

 3. "node app.js" to run the app (Did you notice you need node to use this?).
 4. Go to localhost:3000

+# Update
+Now there's a Json file with the properties of all the Movement nodes available.

+The code runs when the page load the first time and the Json file it's updated, just like the other ones.

 # IMPORTANT NOTES
 The JSON files are only available on the repo directory, so you have to clone the repo necessarily.